Told by an Idiot

 Told by an Idiot are a British theatre company which specialises in devised and physical theatre.
 Following their 1995 Edinburgh Fringe Festival debut, the group, also known as The Idiots, continue to create comedies based on bleak source material.
-Throughout their career, the outfit’s core members Hayley Carmichael, Paul Hunter and John Wright collaborated with The Royal Shakespeare Company, Scottish actor Richard Wilson, and poet laureates Carol Anne Duffy and Simon Armitage.
+Throughout their career, the outfit’s core members Hayley Carmichael, Paul Hunter and John Wright collaborated with The Royal Shakespeare Company, Scottish actor Richard Wilson, and poets laureate Carol Anne Duffy and Simon Armitage.

 History

 Paul Hunter and British actress Hayley Carmichael formed the company with their former drama teacher John Wright after graduating from Middlesex Polytechnic in 1993.

 The outfit debuted at the Edinburgh Fringe Festival with a play inspired by Gabriel García Márquez's One Hundred Years of Solitude.
 Hunter and Carmichael’s debut offering titled, On the Verge of Exploding received a nomination for the Independent Theatre Award.
 Subsequently, the London International Mime Festival hosted the play at their annual event in London.

 In 1995 the outfit created a play inspired by Emir Kusturica’s film, Time of the Gypsies titled, I’m So Big.
 The adaptation which John Wright described as ‘a brutally comic fable’, aired at the Battersea Arts Centre.
 I’m so Big told the story of Romani brothers: Maximo and Fredo who kidnap a prostitute to survive.
 Actor and director, Hayley Carmichael played Lady, the kidnapped prostitute.

 Their fourth production, I Weep at My Piano, reinforced the troupe’s favourable position amongst theatre goers.
 Northern Stage commissioned the show in 1998 for the Lorca Festival in Newcastle upon Tyne.
 The production, a tribute to the Spanish playwright Federico García Lorca, a contemporary of Salvador Dalí and Luis Bunuel addressed Lorca’s untimely death with theatrical absurdity set to a melancholic soundscape.

 The cohort’s version of Argentinian Julio Llinas short story and film, Shoot Me in the Heart played at the Gate Theatre in Notting Hill.
 Llinas’ fairy tale about Andrea, a nomadic bachelor who falls in love with Carlotta, an adult woman who stopped growing at the age of seven, revealed both physical theatre’s limitations and strengths.
 Told in the cohort’s esoteric style, the actors played the parts of horses, bells and garden gnomes.
 The production divided opinion, “This is as much a celebration of theatrical possibility as of prejudice-confounding love.
 It delights in subverting expectations, in stylising reactions and in overlapping scenes, absurdly.”
 Art critic Michael Billington pointed out that the plot relies heavily on the passage of time which did not come across in the troupe’s rendering.